 Most people have attended some kind of in-person auction in their lives, whether it’s live or silent.
-Auctions are a common way to raise money, whether for farmers who want to get money for their unused equipment or for non-profits looking to increase their fundraising capacities.
-No matter who wants to hold an auction and for what purpose, there are a few industry’s best practices for organizing them online that should always be followed.
+An online auction is a common way to raise money, whether for farmers who want to get money for their unused equipment or for non-profits looking to increase their fundraising capacities.
+No matter who wants to hold an auction and for what purpose, there are a few industry best practices for organizing them online that should always be followed.

 Every option online auction software is a little different, so make sure to choose one that is not just affordable, but also easy to use for both auctioneers and attendees.
 Auction holders who want to find a comprehensive software solution can learn more about what to look for over at Maxanet.com.

 2. Take Stock of Items and/or Solicit Goods

 There are many ways to collect items to sell at an auction.
 Some organizations use auctions as a means of liquidating assets such as equipment, furniture, electronics, and fleet vehicles.
 Others, such as non-profits, solicit the donation of goods to the auction so they can put 100% of the money it generates towards their missions.